The next generation of operator messaging

-Rich Communications Services (RCS) is the platform that enables delivery of communication experiences beyond voice and SMS.
-It provides consumers with instant messaging or chat, one to one or to groups, live video and file sharing across devices on any network.
+Advanced Communications refers to calls and messages that have enhanced features delivering a new fluid communications experience, beyond voice and SMS.
+It provides consumers with instant messaging or chat, live video and file sharing across devices on any network.

 - Operators; and

 - Is available to all consumers without the need to download an app or sign up to a web service;

 - Offers consumers competitive solutions with alternative apps;

 - Ensures operators’ services retain relevance for consumers;

 - Delivers the messaging service step-change the consumer is seeking;